Continuous positive airway pressure (CPAP) is pressure that is delivered into your airway by a machine.

 CPAP machines will be used at home.

-Stopping use of the CPAP will most likely cause symptoms of sleep apnea to return.
-Follow the instructions for the care and cleaning of your machine and mask.
+Stopping use of the CPAP will most likely cause OSA problems to return.
+Clean the machine and mask as advised.

 American Lung Association